 Should I have more than one business savings account?

-You’ve probably heard that separating assets is an important step, so you may be wondering if having more than one business savings account is a good or bad idea.
-To be honest, this can be subjective — as not all business owners want to juggle multiple savings accounts for their business.
+You've probably heard that separating assets is an important step, so you may wonder if having more than one business savings account is good or bad.
+To be honest, this can be subjective — not all business owners want to juggle multiple savings accounts for their business.
 With that being said, separating accounts by purpose can help with organization.
-You may want to have a business savings account for taxes and another for potential future projects.
+You may want to have business savings account for taxes and another for potential future projects.

 How much should I save in my business savings account?

-While there’s no “one size fits all” number here, a good rule of thumb is you should put away at least 20% of your business income in savings.
-This should be a sufficient enough sum of capital to help with emergencies, future projects, or other company needs.
+While there's no "one size fits all" number here, a good rule of thumb is you should put away at least 20% of your business income in savings.
+This should be enough capital to help with emergencies, future projects, or other company needs.
 Investing some of your business funds can also be a productive step, depending on your stability.

-Automatic transfers to your savings can help with a lot of the numerical headache.
-Speak with your banking professional and they’ll be happy to help set up these transfers so that your business savings account is healthy.
+Automatic transfers to your savings can help with a lot of the numerical headaches.
+Speak with your banking professional, and they'll be happy to help set up these transfers so that your business savings account is healthy.

 When's the right time to open a business savings account?

-When it comes to safeguarding your company’s future and separating your personal finances from the business — there’s no time like the present.
-Opening up a business savings account can help you succeed in both the short and long-term.
+Regarding safeguarding your company's future and separating your personal finances from the business — there's no time like the present.
+Opening up a business savings account can help you succeed in the short and long term.